 Menus & Nutrition

 Menus are laboriously crafted to meet strict nutritional guidelines and, of course, to be tasty!
 We occasionally add or remove items but generally, our menu operates on a 3-week cycle.
-You can view allergen and nutritient information clicking on the menu below.
-For general information on allergies and special diets click here.
+You can view allergen and nutritient information on the menu below.
+For general information about allergies and special diets click HERE.

 Breakfast service is available at all locations.
 Please check your individual school for service times; breakfast is generally served 15-30 minutes before the bell.

 Watch this great You Tube video that explains the "offer versus serve" method.

 A lunch is made up of 5 basic food components: milk, meat or meat alternate, vegetable, fruit, and grain.
 Students must select at least 3 of these components for a complete meal (1 of which must be a vegetable or fruit).
 A breakfast is made up of 4 food items: milk, fruit/vegetable, 2 grains (or 1 grain and 1 meat/meat alternate).
 Students must select 3 of these items for a complete meal (1 of which must be a vegetable or fruit).